-An employer determines its minimum Expenditure for each covered employee quarterly by multiplying the total number of "Hours Payable" to the employee in the quarter by the applicable Expenditure rate.
+An employer determines its minimum Expenditure for each covered employee quarterly, by multiplying the total number of "Hours Payable" to the employee in the quarter by the applicable Expenditure rate.
 Hours Payable includes both the hours for which a person is paid wages for work performed within San Francisco as well as the hours for which a person is entitled to be paid, such as for vacation time, paid time off, and paid sick leave.
 Hours Payable cannot exceed 172 hours per month.

 The Expenditure rates and salary exemption amounts are subject to change each January 1.
-Below are the expenditure and salary exemption amounts for 2020 and 2021.
+Refer to the following expenditure and salary exemption amounts for 2022 and 2021:

-EMPLOYER HEALTHCARE EXPENDITURE RATES Business Size (Company Wide) 2021 2020 Large (100+ Employees) \$3.18/hour \$3.08/hour Medium (20-99 Employees) \$2.12/hour \$2.05/hour Small (1-19 Employees) Exempt from requirement ANNUAL SALARY EXEMPTION Business Size (Company Wide) 2021 2020 Managers/Supervisors/Confidential Employees (defined by regulation) \$107,991 (\$51.92/hour) \$104,761 (\$50.37/hour)
+Employer Healthcare Expenditure Rates Business Size (Company Wide) 2022 2021 Large (100+ Employees) \$3.30 /hour \$3.18 /hour Medium (20-99 Employees) \$2.20 /hour \$2.12 /hour Small (1-19 Employees) Not applicable; exempt from requirement Annual Salary Exemption Business Size (Company Wide) 2022 2021 Managers/Supervisors/Confidential Employees (defined by regulation) \$109,643 (\$52.71/hour) \$107,991 (\$51.92/hour)